frozen599/issue_fetcher/README.md

 # Issues Fetcher

-**Utility command line to fecth issues of a specific project from GitHub**
+**Command line utility to fecth issues of a specific project from GitHub**
+### This project is from Chapter 13 of Programming Elixir book